-You can upgrade the switch firmware by using a TFTP or SFTP server application.
+You can upgrade the switch firmware by using a server application.
 Typically, this firmware runs as an application under your operating system.
-Make sure that this firmware is installed on your server; then, download the firmware images from http://www.ibm.com/systems/support/ into a directory on your TFTP/SFTP server.
-Enable the TFTP/SFTP server and set its default directory to the one where the image is.
+Make sure that this firmware is installed on your file server; then, download the firmware images from ttp://www.ibm.com/systems/support/ into a directory on your server.
+Enable the file and set its default directory to the directory where the image resides.

-To transfer the firmware image files from the TFTP/SFTP server to the switch, you can establish a SSHv2/Telnet session through the management module.
-Ping the

-TFTP/SFTP server to make sure that you have a connection.
-The Telnet session performs optimally if all three network entities (TFTP/SFTP server, management module, and switch IP addresses) are on the same subnet.
+To transfer the firmware image files from the file server to the switch, you can establish a SSHv2/Telnet session through the management module.
+Ping the file server to make sure that you have a connection.
+The session performs optimally if all three network entities (file server, management module, and switch IP addresses) are on the same subnet.
 Otherwise, you must use a router and configure a gateway address on the switch.
-Use the management-module interface to configure the IP addresses of the management module external interface (eth0) and the switch so that they are both on the same subnet as the TFTP/SFTP server.
+Use the management-module interface to configure the IP addresses of the management module external interface (eth0) and the switch so that they are both on the same subnet as the file server.